-It can take as little as two weeks or up to eight weeks for you to receive your red light camera ticket in the mail.
+You can receive your red light camera ticket in the mail in as little as two weeks or up to eight weeks.
 Most offenders receive their ticket within four weeks.

 If you ignore a red light camera ticket you could have issues renewing your driver’s license, registering a vehicle, and renewing your current car registration.

 It’s possible.
 You will be required to request a trial and provide sufficient evidence to the judge as to why your ticket should be dismissed.
 Beating a red light traffic ticket is not common.